Prn-Ice/vendease_test/README.md

 ---

-> **Note To Reviewer**: Hi, hope youre having a good day so far, thank you for reviewing my test app.
+> **Note To Reviewer**: Hi, hope you're having a good day so far, thank you for reviewing my test app.
 >
 > For the documents and instructions given, I know that my solution will be classified as `over-engineered`, I chose to build the app like this to give you an Idea of my current capabilities.
 However I am very happy to work with apps that are built with simpler or more complex architectures.
+You can find the latest release [here](https://github.com/Prn-Ice/vendease_test/releases).

 ## Getting Started 🚀